6 Tips for Improving Billing and Payments

 It may sound elementary, but many practices struggle with cash flow simply because their employees aren’t doing their jobs adequately.
 For instance, if your front desk agent isn’t well-versed on your time-of-service payment policy, he or she might erroneously give a client the option of being billed.
 This undermines your ability to collect in a timely manner.
 To avoid this, make sure that everyone on your team is educated, both on the policies and procedures as well as how to speak with clients about payments.

-Make receivables a priority
+Make Receivables a Priority

 If you already find yourself in a hole with regards to a backlog of payments, don’t let your collections efforts simmer on the back burner – no matter how uncomfortable a task it might be.
 Veterinary medicine may be primarily about building relationships, but at the end of the day, it’s still a business.
 Be compassionate but firm when it comes to your accounts receivable.
 And recognize that a client who is consistently late and/or reluctant to pay may not be someone you want to continue doing business with anyway.

-Designate a go-to person
+Designate a Go-To Person

 If finding the time to work on billing is becoming more and more challenging, be proactive in assigning the task to someone else on your team that you trust.
 Not only will this take the weight off of your shoulders and free you up to focus on growing your practice, but it will give everyone in the clinic a point person and subject-matter expert to whom they can turn whenever there’s an issue.
 This will enable your practice to run much more smoothly, which isn’t just better for you and your team, but for your clients and patients as well.